ONLYOFFICE/office-js-api/Slide/ApiTableCell/Methods/GetClassType.md

 # GetClassType

-Returns a type of the ApiTableCell class.
+Returns the type of the ApiTableCell class.

 ## Syntax